What is Better For The Unemployed? Short Term Health Insurance or COBRA?

 - There are no provider networks to worry about.
 See any physician, use any hospital.

-- Once a short term plan expires, most states allow individual to enroll in another short term plan for up to 12 months (364 days, technically).
+- Once a short term plan expires, mant states allow individuals to enroll in another short term plan for up to 12 months (364 days, technically).

 COBRA is a good option for individuals who have already have medical bills that are nearing their yearly deductible, and additional medical services or prescription drug costs during the year would get them past their deductible limit.
 Even though you have to re-apply for COBRA coverage, it picks up right where the employer policy left off.
 For example, if an individual has a $5,000 deductible and has already had $5,100 in claims placed against the deductible at the time they lose their job, any out-of-pocket costs for additional medical services for the rest of the year will be greatly reduced in cost if they enroll in COBRA.
 Since the deductible is met, the health insurance company will most likely pick up much of the tab for any additional medical claims.

 Short term health insurance can be in ideal solution for those looking for a cheaper alternative to COBRA or those not wanting to commit to a permanent Obamacare plan.
 The best news?
-There is no tax penalty for up to 3 months for not having a qualifying major medical plan, giving short term insurance policyholders the opportunity to get back on their feet financially without breaking the bank.
+There is no tax penalty for not having a qualifying major medical plan, giving short term insurance policyholders the opportunity to get back on their feet financially without breaking the bank.